-NGI_France reports the use of slipstream, a cloud broker, to allow LTOS users to instantiate virtual machines across multiple cloud sites.
+NGI France reports the use of slipstream, a cloud broker, to allow LTOS users to instantiate virtual machines across multiple cloud sites.

-Generally users have access to general-purpose virtual machine images, where they can install their applications and use the virtual machine, or multiple virtual machines to run it.
+Summarizing users have access to general-purpose virtual machine images, where they can install their applications and use the virtual machine, or multiple virtual machines to run it.

 Discipline specific services